YahooArchive/dispatchr/README.md

   * `stores`: A string or array of strings of store names to wait for
   * `callback`: Called after all stores have fully handled the action

-### toJSON()
+### dehydrate()

 Returns a serializable object containing the state of the Dispatchr instance as well as all stores that have been used since instantiation.
 This is useful for serializing the state of the application to send it to the client.

 ### rehydrate(dispatcherState)

-Takes an object representing the state of the Dispatchr instance (usually retrieved from toJSON) to rehydrate the instance as well as the store instance state.
+Takes an object representing the state of the Dispatchr instance (usually retrieved from dehydrate) to rehydrate the instance as well as the store instance state.

 ## Store Interface